Woman Hiking Rocky Alpine Trail with Teal Backpack

 Why It Stands Out

-Combined with a Y-shaped internal frame that channels weight into the hipbelt, the pack easily carries heavy loads without the shoulder fatigue that wide-cut straps can create on smaller frames.
+Combined with a Y-shaped internal frame that channels weight directly into the hip belt, the pack easily carries heavy loads without the shoulder fatigue that wide-cut straps can create on smaller frames.

 Pros